vtsuperdarn/clustering_superdarn_data/README.md

 `pillow`
 `jupyter`

-Now you can run the files.
+Now you can run the files using Python 3.

-For a demonstration of how it works, see this iPython notebook:
+For a demonstration of how to run the algorithms and produce plots, see this iPython notebook:

 `cluster.ipynb`